ImmoweltGroup/workshop-js-fundamentals/README.md

 npm start
 ```

 This will clone the repository, install all dependencies and open the workshop examples in your Browser.
+Navigate to the `src/` folder in your opened Browser tab and start taking a look at all of the examples provided.
 **Note that we currently only support Google Chrome latest for this workshop.**

 ## Slides